cogmaster-stats/r-cogstats/labs/01-intro-lab.md

 2. Compute the mean number of words recalled by Victor.
 3. Compute means per condition and all pairwise differences.

-If you feel comfortable with IO operations in R, you can work directly with the data file [words.dat](./data/words.dat).
+If you feel comfortable with IO operations in R, you can work directly with the data file `words.dat`.

 ## Application 2

-The file [brain_size.csv](./data/brain_size.csv) contains data from a study on the relationship between brain size and weight and intelligence (<a href="">Willerman et al. 1991</a>).
+The file `brain_size.csv` contains data from a study on the relationship between brain size and weight and intelligence (<a href="">Willerman et al. 1991</a>).

 1. Load the data file.
 2. Report any missing value (number, variables, etc.).